coconutjim/hseb3-os/README.md

 # hseb3-os
 2014\.
 Study project.
-Some C# and C++ exercises woth system processes.
+Some C# and C++ exercises with system processes.